Olivine-Labs/resty-mongol/Readme.md

 Name
 ======
-lua-resty-mongol - Lua Mongodb driver for ngx_lua base on the cosocket API
+lua-resty-mongol - Native Lua Mongodb driver which supports both luasocket and ngx_lua based on the cosocket API

 Thanks to project Mongol by daurnimator